The following parameters are essential for designing GDTs:

 Once all the winding turns are determined, the wire size should be properly chosen to minimize the winding conduction loss and leakage inductance.
-The winding loss depends on the RMS current value, the length and the cross section of wire, and also the transformer structure.
+The winding loss depends on the RMS current value, the length and the cross-section of the wire, and also the transformer structure.
 Assume current density is typically 3 ~ 6 A/mm2.

 Step 9: Core loss

-Operating flux density level, needs to be determined to estimate the core loss.
+The operating flux density level needs to be determined to estimate the core loss.
 With the frequency and B level known, core loss can be estimated from the material core loss curves.

 Pv = Watts / mm3